We all lose out when the most qualified people refuse to run for office because they know First-Past-The-Post stifles politicians:

 Many politicians have supported proportional representation – but not implemented it when they were in power.

 Former B.C.
-Liberal Premier Christy Clark, who supported Pro Rep in 2009 and whose spokesperson referred to that support in 2017: “I want to be involved in helping other people, especially women, be successful in politics (August 20, 2018).”
+Liberal Premier Christy Clark, who supported Pro Rep in 2009 and whose spokesperson referred to that support in 2017, said in 2018 (Aug.
+20): “I want to be involved in helping other people, especially women, be successful in politics.”
 Pro Rep encourages more women to run, and more women get elected with Pro Rep: